What is Lakehouse Federation?

 Compute requirements:

-• Azure Databricks clusters must use Databricks Runtime 13.3 LTS or above and shared or single-user access mode.
+• Azure Databricks compute must use Databricks Runtime 13.3 LTS or above and Shared or Single user access mode.

 Permissions required: